gedaiu/OpenApi/README.md

 # Swaggarize
-Swagger plugin for D programming language
+Swagger library for D programming language

 ## How to use it